 At BOP we have the pleasure of working with young people around the world that are looking to innovate, create, and invent.
-A great example of this is in our Oracle Innovators Hackathon that sees high school students working with industry leaders to use their STEM skills as they find new uses for pieces of leading industry technology.
+A great example of this is in our Oracle Innovators Hackathon that saw high school students working with industry leaders to use their STEM skills as they found new uses for pieces of leading industry technology.

 After working with these amazing young innovators, we wanted to create this post to help you at home engage your young innovators.
 Here are some of our top tips: